-There Are Literal Skeletons Haunting the Park's Past
+There Are Literal Skeletons Haunting The Park's Past

 Finn J.D.
-John of Off Beat Oregon details a few of these incidents, such as the story of a World War II fighter pilot who crashed in the park shortly after the end of the war, only to have his skull discovered 30 years later by a park ranger who got lost looking for the plane's wreckage.
+John of Off Beat Oregon details a few of these incidents, such as the story of a WWII fighter pilot who crashed in the park shortly after the end of the conflict, only to have his skull discovered 30 years later by a park ranger who got lost looking for the plane's wreckage.

-UFO Sightings Are a Common Occurrence There
+UFO Sightings Are A Common Occurrence ThereVideo: YouTube

 There have been numerous UFO sightings in the area throughout the years, including an infamous case from the '90s.
 From the website UFO Info: "On Tuesday, February 4, 1997, at 6:15 p.m., a private pilot flying south of Diamond Lake Junction, Oregon (population 150), east of Crater Lake National Park, saw 'three discs' speeding across the dark sky, pursued by 'several jet interceptors.'"

-Mysterious "Burps" Plagued Crater Lake in 1945
+Mysterious 'Burps' Plagued Crater Lake In 1945

-This became apparent in 1945 when the lake began "burping up" "bluish-gray clouds of smoke or gas that mushroomed over the lake several times from September to December," according to Kernan Turner from a 2009 public radio broadcast.
-Though these gas clouds were initially a mystery to spectators, in the 1980s scientists discovered hydrothermal vents at the bottom of Crater Lake.
+This became apparent in 1945 when the lake began "burping up... bluish-gray clouds of smoke or gas that mushroomed over the lake several times from September to December," according to Kernan Turner from a 2009 public radio broadcast.
+Though these gas clouds were initially a mystery to spectators, in the 1980s, scientists discovered hydrothermal vents at the bottom of Crater Lake.

-The Klamath People's Version of the Devil Lives There
+The Klamath People's Version Of The Devil Lives There

 ...
 Llao ripped Skell's heart from his chest, and Skell retaliated by dismembering Llao and throwing the body parts into the lake.
 Hideous monsters gobbled up everything but Llao's head, but the lake still holds Llao's spirit.
 When stirred, he may brew up storm clouds.
-When angered, he may appear in the form of a giant crayfish that climbs up out of the lake, snatches people off of the rim of the crater that surrounds the lake, and drags them down into the water."
+When angered, he may appear in the form of a giant crayfish that climbs up out of the lake, snatches people off of the rim of the crater that surrounds the lake, and drags them down into the water.